Retire in England

 When we asked people living in England what life is like and how people spend their time, they said:

 "Weston Super Mare (WSM) used to be a touristic spot but it has gone down a bit and now they are rebuilding it.
 It has a new Pier full of attractions, a lovely place to come and spend the day with the family.
 On the other side, 17% of services for drug addiction are based here so there is an eclectic mix of people here.
-Live revolves mainly around socializing," explained one retiree living in Weston Super Mare.
+Live revolves mainly around socializing," remarked one retiree in Weston Super Mare.

 What do I need to know before retiring in England?